Navvy: Working conditions for railway navvies

 In addition to their nomadic living arrangements, navvies confronted varying degrees of dangerous work environments that depended both on the terrain, and the locals' reception of them.

 Due to limited safety protocols, navvies were frequently injured or killed on the job.
-For each mile of rail laid, there was an average of 3 work related deaths, which was even higher when working on sections that required tunnelling.
+For each mile of rail laid, there was an average of three work-related deaths, which was even higher when working on sections that required tunnelling.
 The particularly high incidence of navvy mortality during the construction of the Woodhead Tunnel prompted the Enquiry of 1846, which eventually led to the need for the formation of and evaluation by a Select Committee on Railway Labourers 1846.

 The natural tension between locals and outsiders sometimes bred distrust of the navvies.
 Occasionally, this strain between the two would result in violence such as riots, or death.
 One such instance occurred at Sampford Peverell in 1811.
-John Chave, a local who was regionally well known for living in a "haunted house," was approached by a group of inebriated navvies.
+John Chave, a local who was regionally well known for living in a "haunted house," was approached by a group of drunk navvies.
 The encounter left Chave feeling threatened, so after proceeding home with the navvy group in tow, he used a gun to shoot a warning shot into the crowd, which hit and killed one of the group members causing a riot to ensue.
 The death was later deemed a justifiable homicide.
 As newspapers reported on similar conflicts, anticipated tensions grew for the local inhabitants of the regions the navvy worked in, when they arrived.

 In many cases, though, as time passed, the local establishments benefited from navvy business, which strengthened relations, and even forged friendships with an occasional local helping teach reading and writing to some navvies.

 Navvy slang

-Many slang terms were used as a method of communication among navvies, which facilitated bonding amongst them, as it was frequently used for a laugh, or as a method of asking for someone to watch your back, while you sneaked a smoke break, or went off for a drink.
+Many slang terms were used as a method of communication among navvies, which facilitated bonding amongst them, as it was frequently used for a laugh, or as a method of asking for someone to watch one's back, while one sneaked a smoke break, or went off for a drink.

 Much of the terminology appears to be fluid, relying primarily on rhyming with the intended meaning.
 One example provided by Daniel William Barrett, in his book, Life and Work Among The Navvies, contains the following navvy slang; "'now, Jack, I'm goin' to get a tiddley wink of pig's ear; keep your mince pies on the Billy Gorman.'"
 This means the speaker's going for a beer, and asking the person being addressed, to keep his eyes on the foreman.
 Their exclusionary code usually left outsiders confused.